 Table 1 and the supplementary file 5 provide detail of the assumptions used in the tobacco duty escalatory scenario.
 To note, as well as average retail price, the prices of the two tobacco products were further defined by the rate of consumer price inflation, level of taxation, the ‘pass-on’ rate, and illicit trade.
 Based on the existing UK tobacco taxation, it was assumed that from 2015 through to 2035: VAT would continue to apply at 20%; ad valorem duty would continue to apply at a rate of 16.5%; and that specific duty would increase in the duty escalator from the published rate of £176.20 per 1,000 cigarettes in 2013[53].
 All other factors were assumed to be captured by the Consumer Price Index inflation rate, which was also kept constant at 2% per annum.
 As a result, changes from the 2013 weighted average price of a pack of cigarettes were only affected by the specific duty component of the escalator.

-Consistent with the most recent available information at the time of data collection[56], it was estimated that the illicit tobacco market would remain stable at 10% of the total market, given the existence of a range of current activities to contain the illicit market that are likely to continue for the foreseeable future.
+Consistent with the most recent available information at the time of data collection[56], it was estimated that the illicit tobacco market would remain stable at 10% of the total market.
 The illicit price of tobacco in the UK is estimated to be 50% of the legal price[41], so the illicit price of both cigarettes and HR-T was modelled as such.

 A sensitivity analysis was carried out on the price elasticity for cigarettes to explore the impact of this on later outcomes (supplementary file 6).